Newlin Law Areas of Practice

 There are many types of abuse occurring in a nursing home, some of them extremely difficult to detect, some of them minor and some of them fatal.
 Some are intentional and some are as a result of neglect.
 Despite strict regulations, nursing home residents often suffer abuse and neglect at the hands of the very people entrusted with keeping them safe and secure.
 Abuse manifests itself in forms such as unnecessary physical restraint, assault or battery, insufficient food or water or the improper use of medication, sexual abuse or rape.
 Residents may be victims of neglect, suffering from a lack of hygiene or proper medical attention, bedsores, malnutrition, dehydration, emotional isolation, and unexplained physical injuries resulting from falling down type incidents.

-If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
+If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, Florida nursing home attorney to advise you of your legal rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office at (407) 888-8000 any time for a free consultation and it would be an honor to answer any questions you may have.